datamol-io/medchem/README.md

 It should be noted that **systematically applying all filters is to be avoided**.
 For example, "PAINS C" filters are usually not very relevant, another example is the filtering are very strict and could flag important substructure for a project (example some ZBGs).

+`medchem` also provides a custom query language for chemical structure/property filtering.
+For more information on the query system, see [the relevant documentation](docs/api/medchem.query.md)

 ## Available Filters

 The following filters are available: